developer-zebra/developer-zebra-site/src/emdk-for-android/7-5/tutorial/tutMxSDCardManager/index.md

 This guide will walk you through creating an EMDK For Android application that will use some new MX features introduced in EMDK for Android API to perform device configurations.
 MX represents a suite of Enterprise Features on top of standard, commercially available Android Open Source Project.
 This tutorial will focus on configuring SD Card by allowing you to Enable/Disable the use of it using [SD Card Manager](../../mx/sdcardmgr) feature of Mx.

-So now we will create a tutorial to disable the use of external SD Card and then enable it back using MX [SD Card Manager](../../mx/sdcardmgr) feature through Profile Wizard on your Symbol device.
+So now we will create a tutorial to disable the use of external SD Card and then enable it back using MX [SD Card Manager](../../mx/sdcardmgr) feature through Profile Wizard on your Zebra device.

 ###Prerequisites
 * Make sure you have an external SD Card in the device